davidshivaji/localtree/README.md

 make a visual heirarchy with lines between each module.

 ## purpose:
-so that i know what to read first when reading through python packages: modules which have no local dependencies.
+so that i know which order to read through python packages: start with modules which have no local dependencies.